SeanRandell/WPF_Azul/README.md

 </div>

 ## About The Project
 I created this game to practice creating an application in WPF.
-I enjoy programming in c# and I wanted to learn a UI framework I could use for any custom applications I wanted to make that would need more than just a CLI.
+I enjoy programming in C# and I wanted to learn a UI framework I could use for any custom applications I wanted to make that would need more than just a CLI.

 This is still a work in progress.